Note: Spellings are as they appear in the

 S. L. |

-Death of Dr. S. L. Nash – At his late residence, Bath on
+Death of Dr. S. L. Nash – At his late residence,

-land surveyor, died.
-At Milford, 82
+well-known land surveyor, died.
+At

-resident of Bath.
-In religion,
+had been a resident of Bath.
+In

-deceased was a Methodist, and member of the church of this denomination at
+religion, deceased was a Methodist, and member of

-Bath.
-Besides five sons and six
+Besides five sons and six daughters, the late Dr. Nash is also

-daughters, the late Dr. Nash is also survived by one brother and three
+survived by one brother and three sisters.

-sisters.
-The sons and daughters
+The sons and daughters are:

-are: Caleb M. Nash, Snow Road, Thomas
+Caleb M. Nash, Snow Road, Thomas Nash, Wellington; Percy Nash, Cleveland; Edward Nash, Alberta; Mrs. Dr. Fands,

-Cleveland; Edward Nash, Alberta; Mrs. Dr. Fands, Mexico; Miss Florence Nash, New York; Miss Alice Nash, Chicago; Miss Mary Nash, London; Miss Bertha Nash, Clifton Springs; Miss Ruby Nash, residing at home.
-The brothers and sisters are: Dr. Alfred Nash, Joliette Ill.; Mrs. Gabelle Swetman, Picton; Mrs. Louise Ronis, California; Mrs. Mary Allen, Kingston. |
+York; Miss Alice Nash, Chicago; Miss Mary Nash, London; Miss Bertha Nash, Clifton Springs; Miss Ruby Nash, residing at home.
+The brothers and sisters are: Dr. Alfred Nash, Joliette Ill.; Mrs. Gabelle Swetman, Picton; Mrs. Louise Ronis,

 Ca